Yannick Nézet-Séguin – Biography

 By the time he made his European debut in 2004 he had cut his conducting teeth with local choirs and had founded his own professional orchestra and vocal ensemble, La Chapelle de Montréal.
 In 2000 he became Artistic Director and Principal Conductor of the Orchestre Métropolitain and went on to conduct all the major ensembles in Canada.
 But it was clear that the world stage beckoned.

-A major new cycle of recordings of Mozart’s seven mature operas which started last year with Don Giovanni (“strongly recommended” – BBC Music Magazine) continues with Così fan tutte, starring Rolando Villazón and due for release in August 2013.
+Yannick Nézet-Séguin began a long-term partnership with Deutsche Grammophon in summer 2012, launching a major new cycle of recordings of Mozart’s seven mature operas which started with Don Giovanni (“strongly recommended” – BBC Music Magazine) and continued with Così fan tutte, starring Rolando Villazón (“The superb young conductor Yannick Nézet-Séguin draws a dynamic, nuanced and miraculously natural performance” – New York Times).
 It will be followed by Idomeneo, Die Entführung aus dem Serail, Le nozze di Figaro, La clemenza di Tito and Die Zauberflöte, all featuring Rolando Villazón in the lead tenor roles.

-His debut orchestral recordings with Deutsche Grammophon will be released in September 2013.
+His debut orchestral recordings with Deutsche Grammophon were released in September 2013.
 In the first he conducts the Philadelphia Orchestra, where he became Music Director in 2012, in the orchestra’s first studio album with a major label since a recording with Deutsche Grammophon in 1997.
-It features Stravinsky’s The Rite of Spring, which celebrates its 100th anniversary this year (and which Leopold Stokowski premiered in the US with the Philadelphia Orchestra in 1922) and Leopold Stokowski transcriptions of music by Bach and Stravinsky.
+It features Stravinsky’s The Rite of Spring and Leopold Stokowski transcriptions of music by Bach and Stravinsky.
 The second recording, with the Rotterdam Philharmonic Orchestra, offers Tchaikovsky’s heartfelt Pathétique Symphony and Lisa Batiashvili is the soloist in selected Romances from op.
 6 & 73.

 Yannick Nézet-Séguin is equally at home on the concert platform and in the opera pit.
 He made his debut at the Salzburg Festival in 2008 with a new production of Roméo et Juliette, returning to the city for the 2010 Mozartwoche and for Don Giovanni at the 2010 and 2011 summer festivals.
-For The Metropolitan Opera, where he returns each season, he has conducted Carmen, Don Carlo, Faust, and, in March 2013, La Traviata.
+For The Metropolitan Opera, where he returns each season, he has conducted Carmen, Don Carlo, Faust, and La Traviata.

 He made his debut at Teatro alla Scala in 2011, has also conducted at the Royal Opera House, Covent Garden and Netherlands Opera, and has a major opera series for the Festspielhaus Baden-Baden.